Testing parametric models in linear-directional regression: Goodness-of-fit test for linear-directional regression

 \end{theo}

-It should be noted that the convergence rate as well as the asymptotic bias and variance agree with the results in the multivariate setting given by \cite{Hardle1993} and \cite{Alcala1999}, except for the cancellation of the design density effects in bias and variance, achieved by the inclusion of $\hat f_h$ in the test statistic.
-The use of a local estimator with $p=0$ or $p=1$ (local constant or local linear) does not affect the limiting distribution, given that the equivalent kernel is the same (as stated in Corollary \ref{gofreg:coro:equiv}).
-Finally, the general complex structure of the asymptotic variance (see also \cite{Zhao2001} and \cite{Garcia-Portugues:clt} for the density context) turns much simpler if a von Mises kernel (see Subsection \ref{gofreg:subsec:prop}) is used:
+The convergence rate as well as the asymptotic bias and variance agree with the results in the Euclidean setting given by \cite{Hardle1993} and \cite{Alcala1999}, except for the cancellation of the design density in the bias and variance, achieved by the inclusion of $\hat f_h$ in the test statistic.
+The use of a local estimator with $p=0$ or $p=1$ does not affect the limiting distribution, given that the \textit{equivalent kernel} \citep{Fan1996} is the same (as seen in the SI).
+Finally, the general complex structure of the asymptotic bias and variance turns much simpler with the von Mises kernel: